André Boisclair: Post-political life

+Sexual assault convictions

-On May 28, 2020, he was charged with two counts of sexual assault on an unidentified victim: one charge for committing a sexual assault while carrying, using or threatening to use a weapon, and one charge for being party to a sexual assault with another person.
+On May 28, 2020, Boisclair was charged with two counts of sexual assault on an unidentified victim: one charge for committing a sexual assault while carrying, using or threatening to use a weapon, and one charge for being party to a sexual assault with another person.
 The events are alleged to have occurred in 2014.
 On June 20, 2022, Boisclair pleaded guilty to the charge of being party to a sexual assault, and to a charge of sexual assault in respect of another victim; the charge of armed sexual assault against the first victim was dropped.
 The Crown prosecutor and the defence counsel made a joint sentencing submission of two years less a day of imprisonment.
 On July 18, 2022, the Quebec Court accepted the recommendation and imposed a sentence of two years less a day.

 On November 15, 2022, in Montreal, his application for early release was denied on his first parole hearing.
-In its decision, the province's parole board explained that Boisclair has shown an "arrogant attitude" towards correctional officers and has refused to participate in group therapy for sexual delinquency because of concerns that his words would be leaked to the media.
-Therefore, the parole board said that Boisclair has not rehabilitated himself and that he is still dangerous.
+In its decision, the province's parole board explained that Boisclair had shown an "arrogant attitude" towards correctional officers and had refused to participate in group therapy for sexual delinquency because of concerns that his words would be leaked to the media.
+Therefore, the parole board said that Boisclair had not rehabilitated himself and that he was still dangerous.
 "Considering all the elements in the file, the commission considers that the risk of recidivism that you present is currently unacceptable and that the process must continue within the security context of incarceration," the commission wrote in a summary made public.

 On December 2, 2022, his request for parole was again denied.

-On March 15, 2023, his parole was granted.
+On March 17, 2023, his parole was granted.

+In June 2024, his first victim sued him for $270,000 for the psychological consequences sustained from the armed sexual assault.